proycon/LaMachine/README.md

 1. Obtain Vagrant from https://www.vagrantup.com/downloads.html or your package manager.
 2. Obtain Virtual Box from https://www.virtualbox.org/ or your package manager.

-On most Linux distributions, steps one and two may be combined with a simple command:
-* Ubuntu: ``sudo apt-get install virtualbox vagrant``
-* Arch: ``sudo pacman -Syu virtualbox vagrant``
+On most Linux distributions, steps one and two may be combined with a simple command such as ``sudo apt-get install virtualbox vagrant`` on Ubuntu, or ``sudo pacman -Syu virtualbox vagrant`` on Arch Linux.

 3. Clone this repository and navigate to the directory in the terminal
 4. Power up the VM: ``vagrant up`` (this will download and install everything the first time)
 5. SSH into your VM: ``vagrant ssh``
+6. When done, power down the VM witt: ``vagrant halt`` (and you can delete it entirely with ``vagrant destroy``)

 You may want to adapt Vagrantfile to change the number of CPUs and Memory available to the VM (2 CPUs and 3GB RAM by default).